djndl1/DIP-CV/Gonzales Part 2.md

 _Radiance_ from the source, _luminance_ by the observer, subjective _brightness_

-$\quad\quad$It is important to keep in mind that having three specific primary color wavelengths for the purpose of standardization deos not mean that these three fixed RGB components acting alone can generate all spectrum colors.
+$\quad\quad$It is important to keep in mind that having three specific primary color wavelengths for the purpose of standardization does not mean that these three fixed RGB components acting alone can generate all spectrum colors.

 Primary colors of light: RGB
 Primary colors of pigments/colorants: magenta, cyan, yellow